Richi2PL/Minceraft-I-NotMine/README.md

 Cons:
 - It's technically a pirated version of the game
 - There will be unexpected bugs and glitches
-- Probably will be removed due to a DMCA or something
+- Probably will be removed due to a DMCA

 # Screenshots